invisiblebear/js-dev-env/README.md

 	- install Node Security Platform (https://github.com/nodesecurity/nsp)
 		- used to check npm packages for security issues.
 		- nsp check in console

+	- srcServer.js
+	configures a web server to serve up files in source directory